Actifio/powershell/README.md

 ### 8)  Save your password
 Following are three different methods of storing a credential in a file:

-a)  Create an encrypted password file using the Powershell Get-Credential cmdlet:
+a)  Create an encrypted password file using the PowerShell Get-Credential cmdlet:
 ```
 (Get-Credential).Password | ConvertFrom-SecureString | Out-File "C:\temp\password.key"
 ```